San Francisco Public Utilities Commission: Functions

 The SFPUC manages a complex water supply system consisting of reservoirs, tunnels, pipelines and treatment facilities and is the third largest municipal utility agency in California.
 The SFPUC provides fresh water from Hetch Hetchy Reservoir and other sources to 2.7 million customers for residential, commercial, and industrial uses.
 About one-third of its delivered water is sent to customers within San Francisco, while the remaining two-thirds are sent to customers in Alameda, San Mateo, and Santa Clara counties.

-The SFPUC has been an clean power provider for more than 100 years, when it began generating hydro power for the construction of the O'Shaughnessy Dam.
+The SFPUC has been a clean power provider for more than 100 years, when it began generating hydro power for the construction of the O'Shaughnessy Dam.
 The SFPUC Power Enterprise includes two power programs: Hetch Hetchy Power and CleanPowerSF.

 Hetch Hetchy Power generates and delivers 100% greenhouse gas-free energy to more than 6,300 customer accounts, including municipal buildings and facilities, such as San Francisco General Hospital, San Francisco International Airport, schools, libraries and the Muni transit system.
 Hetch Hetchy Power also provides electricity to some commercial and residential developments, including affordable housing sites.

 The SFPUC also administers and operates CleanPowerSF, a Community Choice Aggregation program within the guidelines of California State law.

 Together, the SFPUC’s two power programs meet over 75% of the electricity demand in San Francisco.
 In 2023, CleanPowerSF and Hetch Hetchy Power collectively saved customers more than $170 million on electric bills compared to for-profit utility PG&E.

 The SFPUC manages an extensive wastewater system that collects, conveys, and provides secondary treatment to combined sewage flows (both stormwater and sewage) within the City & County of San Francisco before discharging it into the San Francisco Bay and the Pacific Ocean.
 The Southeast Water Pollution Control Plant handles about 80% of the city's wastewater, while the Oceanside Water Pollution Control Plant handles the remaining 20%.
 A third facility, the North Point Wet-Weather Facility, only operates during wet weather to provide primary treatment to combined sewage prior to discharging to the San Francisco Bay.